Impactful Research

 Learn More

-To this end, the college hired a cluster of new faculty members committed to advancing research in the emergent signature research area of “whole schools.”
-The five faculty members include:
+To this end, the college hired a cluster of new faculty members committed to advancing research in the emergent signature research area of whole schools.
+The six faculty members include:

 • Jennifer Cowhy (Ph.D.
 Northwestern University), assistant professor of educational leadership